 Explore the profound transformations underway for public libraries in New York and across the nation in the latest installment of Urban Systems, a themed series investigating the forces that shape the city.

 From municipal bonds to aﬀordable housing tax credits, highway construction to park development, the ﬂow of ﬁnancial capital underpins the design and function of the built environment, shaping who has access to opportunity—and who does not.

-Launching in summer 2022, Building Capital: The Value of Place is a multiyear investigation into how different forms of capital—financial, cultural, community—determine quality of place and quality of life in New York.
+Launching in spring 2023, Building Capital: The Value of Place is a multiyear investigation into how different forms of capital—financial, cultural, community—determine quality of place and quality of life in New York.